 - Agriculture: An agribusiness degree is a great fit for you if the plan is to start a cannabis business or work with one already in existence.
 You’ll learn about technology, law, business, and agriculture, all important aspects of running a cannabis business, as well as a farm.

-It’s only a matter of time before weed is legal in every single state.
+It’s only a matter of time before weed is legalized in every state.
 There are many people looking toward different facets of the cannabis industry as a career.
 This means, it’s going to be a competitive field.
-So, if you know you want to work in the marijuana industry, then your time to start your training is now.
+So, if you know you want to work in the marijuana industry, then the time to start your training is now.

 References and More Reading: